 Thankfully there are a number of exciting ways in which to enjoy all the sights of the city and the surrounding area, in comfort and style.

 Relax on a Punt Tour of the river and take in the beautiful views of the college "Backs" - the ideal opportunity to take photographs of the iconic colleges, from a unique and privileged viewpoint.

 To book punting tickets - click Book Now

 A punt tour along the world famous Cambridge College ‘Backs’ is one of the pleasures of a visit to Cambridge.
 We want your experience to be enjoyable and safe and this leaflet provides information about where to go to join a licensed tour.

 You can choose from 6 locations as shown on the map on the back of this leaflet.
-You can buy tickets at each location, online or through the Tourist Information Centre.
+You can buy tickets at each location, online or through the Visitor Information Centre.

 Please DO NOT buy your punting tickets from people selling them on King’s Parade or the Market Square as illegal punt operators sell tours from these locations.

 Camboats offer a unique narrow boat tour of Cambridge taking you along the river past the historic college boathouses.

 Camboats run popular trips along the Cam and out to Ely on the Great Ouse to both residents and visitors alike.
 There are regular timetabled public tours and also private bookings on request.